jamiefutch/BasicUtils/README.md

 # BasicUtils
 --------
-This is a few basic utils that I use.
+This is a set of a few basic utils that I use.